 Arthur Miller's 1949 play ‘“Death of a Salesman” is about what happens when a salesman, Willy Loman, fails to accept the changes happening within himself and the society around him.
 A self-centered man who fails to appreciate his wife, he also suffers from an inability to acknowledge his own limited success.
 The play demonstrates how a person’s self-perpetual denial can impact those around him, and include them.
 Ultimately, Willy’s tragic end is the failure to realize the American dream (and a really bad case of sales burnout).

 Arthur Miller said in 2001 that Willie Loman's situation was more common than it was when he wrote the play: “A lot of people are eliminated earlier from the productive life in this society than they used to be.”
-And today in 2017, the constantly changing technology, the sea of competition, diversity of platforms, multiplicity of mediums, spheres of social networking, and the relentless drive to do it faster and faster are all putting unbearable pressures on salespeople.
+And today, with the constantly changing technology, the sea of competition, diversity of platforms, multiplicity of mediums, spheres of social networking, and the relentless drive to do it faster and faster are all putting unbearable pressures on salespeople.

 Today, many men and women in sales are avoiding the mirror, believing, like Willy, that their inability to achieve their ideal of financial success is somehow a reflection of their own self worth.
 In order to learn from Miller’s play and avoid Willy’s fate, today’s salespeople should be aware of the following problems listed in this Criteria for Success article, which include:

 - Too focused on their own agenda versus the client’s objectives

 - Not learning from each other and not sharing best selling practices

 - Not working effectively with the management and other parts of the company to get the support needed

 - Not using internal systems, such as CRM systems, to effectively manage the sales pipeline and process

 An article in Forbes offered the following as being among the signs of sales burnout: